 - Never hit, hug or pinch the dog.
 He may feel threatened.

 - Never sneak up on, or run towards the dog.
 Approach slowly and calmly.

 The children must understand and follow the rules you set.
 If they’re not old enough to learn how to respect your Boston Terrier, you should wait until they are.
 As sturdy as these dogs may be, rough play may evoke an aggressive response.

 One of the best ways in the beginning is by showing your children how to interact with the dog.
 After all, children are great visual learners.
 If they see you following all the rules you’ve set in place, they’re likely to do so too.

 Socialization training is a great way to “child-proof” your dog.
 That is, by exposing your dog to as many children as possible, and as early on.
 When your Boston Terrier is still young, it is best to introduce him to all types of kids from different age groups.

 In fact, the golden period for socialization is from weeks 12 to 18.
 In this crucial time period, your Boston can easily accept all people, including kids.
-With socialization, they’re able to meet different personalities and thus, become less scared of children as an adult.
+With socialization, they’re able to meet different people and types of people.
+And as an adult, they should be less scared of kids.

 Some good places to socialize your Boston Terrier includes:

 - The dog park with kids and adults